uniquekaranjit/InventoryManagementSystem/README.md

 - **Insert**: Add new products to the inventory with details such as product ID, name, and price.
 - **Delete**: Remove products from the inventory using a unique product ID.
 - **Retrieve**: Retrieve product details based on a given product ID.
 - **Sorting**: Products are automatically sorted based on price using an AVL tree.
-This is yet to be implemented in next phase of the project.

 ## Project Structure